 Delivering smoking cessation services to patients with psychiatric comorbidities (1.0 CEU)* SOLD OUT

-The New Topicals – So much more than pain relief and pediatrics in the age of polypharmacy and interactions (1.0 CEU)* SOLD OUT
+The New Topicals – So much more than pain relief and pediatrics in the age of polypharmacy (1.0 CEU)* SOLD OUT

 The long days and short years to your business exit (1.0 CEU)* SOLD OUT

 Implementing a pain optimization program and opioid management (1.0 CEU)* SOLD OUT

 The role of Intra-Nasal Steroids as first-line therapy in the care of your allergy patients (1.0 CEU)* SOLD OUT

 Incorporating COPD interventions into your daily practice (1.0 CEU)* SOLD OUT

 *Pending CCCEP accreditation